lebebr01/pdfsearch/README.md

 ```
 ## [[1]]
-## [1] "cally the repeated measures design, including the crossover           get false confidence about lack of negative effects.
-Statistical"
+## [1] "Often in surveys, key items are subject to measurement errors.
+Given just the"
 ##
 ## [[2]]
-## [1] "iterations and testing many ideas can reap the most         erations to repeated measures design, with variants to the"
+## [1] "with high quality measurements of the error-prone survey items.
+We"
 ```

 The location of the keyword match, including page number and line number, the actual line of text, and a tokenized version of the text (raw text split by individual words) are returned by default.